 Welcome to the County Clerks Office

-- Notice Of Immediate Temporary Changes To Mason County Clerk’s Operations Due To Covid-19
+- June 15th, 2020 - Notice Of Changes To Mason County Clerk’s Operations Due To Covid-19

 - Due to Covid-19 concerns and social distancing, the Clerks office is temporarily suspending passport application and processing.